somedatapacket/docs.humio.com/content/operation/installation/kafka_configuration.md

 * humio-ingest
 * transientChatter-events

-You can set the environment variable "HUMIO_KAFKA_TOPIC_PREFIX" to add that prefix to the topic names in kafka.
+You can set the environment variable "HUMIO_KAFKA_TOPIC_PREFIX" to add that prefix to the topic names in Kafka.
 Adding a prefix is recommended if you share the Kafka installation with applications other than Humio.
 The default is not to add a prefix.